-14. In order to implement smoke-free measures in restaurants, the Ordinance empowers managers and authorised employees of restaurants with certain authority and responsibilities.
-If anyone is found smoking in a restaurant, the manager or staff shall request the smoker to extinguish his/her cigarette, cigar or pipe immediately.
+14. In order to implement smoke-free measures, the Ordinance empowers managers and authorised employees of the premises concerned with certain authority and responsibilities.
+If anyone is found smoking in the premises concerned, the manager or staff shall request the smoker to extinguish his/her cigarette, cigar or pipe immediately.
 If that person refuses to cooperate, the manager may call the police for assistance.